kisese/golang-mpesa/README.md

 go run main.go server
 go run main.go worker
 ```
 Once this is done.
-You can access the apps as below.
+You can access the API as below.

 For an STK Request